alexandrebarachant/kaggle-seizure-prediction-challenge-2016/Andriy/README.md

-* Run in Matlab the following 4 scripts (in any order or in parallel) to extract 4 features sets:
+* Run in Matlab the following 4 scripts (in any order or in parallel) to extract 4 feature sets:

 Autoregressive modelling errors (might take a while to extract):